outhordev/docspace/docs/themes/01-theming.md

 ## How Theming Works

-Every space can have its own visual identity — colors, fonts, code highlighting style, and even injected custom CSS or HTML.
+Every space can have its own visual identity — colors, fonts, code highlighting, and even injected custom CSS or HTML.
 Themes are JSON files in the `themes/` directory.
-Assign one to a space via its `_meta.md`, or let docspace pick one automatically.
+Assign one to a space via `_meta.md`, or let docspace pick one automatically.

 ## Built-In Themes

-docspace ships with two base themes and nine custom themes:
+docspace ships with two base themes and ten custom themes:

 | Theme | Mode | Character |
 |---|---|---|